MyTooliT/ICOtronic/Documentation/API/usage.rst

 Reading Names
 =============

-.. currentmodule:: icotronic.can.node.sensor
-.. autoclass:: SensorNode

-After your are connected to the sensor device you can read its (advertisement) name using the coroutine :meth:`SensorNode.get_name`.
+After your are connected to the a device you can read its (advertisement) name using the coroutine :meth:`SensorNode.get_name`:

-.. automethod:: SensorNode.get_name

 .. doctest::